 Managing the policy (or policies) for just one client can feel like a lot.
 You’re juggling lengthy policy documents, payment reminders, claims, and life changes on a revolving basis.
 Hiring an assistant isn’t cheap, but sometimes your workload can keep you from pursuing more revenue opportunities.

 If you’re looking to save time and money, build stronger client loyalty, and engage new customers, you don’t have to look far beyond your cellphone to find an answer.
-Hundreds of insurance agents across the country have already turned to texting as a way to grow their client base and provide better customer service.
+Hundreds of insurance agents across the country have already turned to texting and SMS marketing solutions as a way to grow their client base and provide better customer service.

 Insurance America predicts that one in four insurance agents will retire in the coming years.
 Statistically, this means your staff could be reduced by up to a quarter!
 Finding ways to protect yourself so your clients don’t feel these effects is crucial to protect your reputation in the industry.